kenlauguico/KLLoader/README.md

 KLLoader
 ===
-Make just about any UIView load with this simple extension.
+Make just about any UIView load with this simple category.

 Usage
 ---